Highlights of the Program

 SGH2 Energy

-• Comparing hydrogen production pathways from biomass waste and electrolysis to assess their role in decarbonization
+• Mapping hydrogen production pathways from biomass waste and electrolysis to assess their role in decarbonization

-• Presenting life cycle analysis results demonstrating the carbon-negative potential of hydrogen produced from biomass resources
+• Life cycle analysis results demonstrating the carbon-negative potential of hydrogen produced from biomass resources

 • Addressing infrastructure challenges and feedstock considerations that influence costs, logistics, and scalability of hydrogen deployment

-• Highlighting key industries such as heavy transport, cement, steel, and fuels that will rely on hydrogen for net-zero goals
+• Detailing key industries such as heavy transport, cement, steel, and fuels that will rely on hydrogen for net-zero goals

 11:55 - 12:00